List of Media Forest most-broadcast songs of the 2020s in Romania

 "Breaking Me" by Topic and A7S spent 14 weeks as the most-broadcast single on radio stations, the most of any in the 2020s, while in terms of television airplay, this feat was achieved by "Astronaut in the Ocean" by Masked Wolf with a total of 30 weeks.
 Carla's Dreams had three songs listed as the most-broadcast on radio and television during the 2020s, more than any other act.
-The charts' current top song is "Cel mai fericit de pe pǎmânt" by Rares (radio and television).
+The charts' current top songs are "Dai Dai" by Shakira and Burna Boy (radio) and "Solo tu" by Costi, Adrian Saguna, and Benzol (television).
 In terms of radio airplay, reports by Media Forest indicate that Global Records was the most successful label of 2021.
 Pro FM was the trendsetting radio station in that year, meaning it broadcast Media Forest's top weekly radio songs the most.